joejarvis64/j64.Harmony/Documentation/GettingStarted.md

-Once the app starts up you should see a message like this on the terminal:
+Once the app starts you will see a bunch of messages and then the final lines should look something like this:
 ```
 Hosting environment: Production
 Now listening on: http://0.0.0.0:2065
 Application started.
 Press Ctrl+C to shut down.
 ```
 This means the web app is up, running and listening on port 2065.
+You need to leave this app running on your machine so it can forward commands over to the smart things hub.

 Important: if you are on windows and you get a message asking you to allow firewall access be sure to click allow access.
 If you say no, the smart things hub will not be able to talk with the j64Harmony web app.

+Important: If you are running this inside a virtual machine make sure that your virtual machine has its own IP address and is not sharing with the host machine.
+If not, smartthings will not be able to communicate with it.

 # Step 4 - Open the App